TourmalineCore/TourmalineCore.AspNetCore.JwtAuthentication/JwtAuthentication.Core/Usage for old .NET.md

 # TourmalineCore.AspNetCore.JwtAuthentication.Core
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/TourmalineCore/TourmalineCore.AspNetCore.JwtAuthentication/.NET?label=tests%20and%20build)

-The library can be used for all projects based on .NET Core 3.0 - .NET Core 6.0.
+The library can be used for all projects based on .NET Core 3.0 - .NET 9.0.

-Readme for usage on [.NET Core 6.0](README.md).
+Readme for usage on [.NET Core 6.0](README.md) or newer.

 We are using Microsoft.AspNetCore.Authentication.JwtBearer with RSA for signing the keys.
 This library contains middleware and authentication extensions.